Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Graph models

 \subsection{Community detection}

 A common way of conducting mathematical research is to find generalisations of the existing concepts to explain them better in connection with the definitions from other fields.
-In that sense, Network Science is not that different -- why should we define a ``small'' graph, such as a citation network of machine learning papers, when we could define a more general citation network of all academic research?
-While this approach allows us to work on larger networks, which usually means that we obtain better statistical approximations of some sought values, that also inevitably indicates that our network becomes less homogeneous.
+In that sense, Network Science is not that different: why should we define a ``small'' graph, such as a citation network of machine learning papers, when we could define a more general citation network of all academic research?
+This approach allows us to work on larger structures, which usually means that we obtain better statistical approximations of some sought values.
+Nevertheless this also inevitably indicates that our network becomes less homogeneous.
 In fact, while the whole citation network contains all the domains, we should expect that its subgraph induced by the vertices representing ML should be connected more densely than the whole network on average.
 Such an induced subgraph is called a \textit{community}~\cite{fortunato}.
-In general, communities can be found in many naturally occurring networks, e.g., they may be based on shared interests of social media users in a social network~\cite{socialcommunity}, clustering of delays in railway networks \cite{dekker2022} or similarity between protein functions in biological networks~\cite{Girvan}.
+In general, communities can be found in many naturally occurring networks, e.g., they may be based on shared interests of social media users in a social network~\cite{socialcommunity, IPM4}, finding patterns in delays in railway networks \cite{dekker2022}, or similarity between protein functions in biological networks~\cite{Girvan}.

-Therefore, to properly understand the behaviour of a network, it is essential to detect whether it contains communities and, if so, find which nodes belong to which clusters.
+Therefore, to understand the behaviour of a network correctly, it is essential to detect whether it contains communities and, if so, find which nodes belong to which clusters.
 However, the above description of a community is far from strict.
 In fact, there is no universally accepted definition~\cite{fortunato,fortunato202220}.
 Here we would like to present some metrics that could help define the community.

 \begin{definition} Let $H = (V_H, E_H)$ be an induced subgraph of graph $G = (V_G, E_G)$ and let $n_H = |V_H|$.
-We say that $e$ is an \textit{internal} edge of $H$ if it connects two vertices in $V_H$, and $e$ is an \textit{inter-cluster} edge of $H$, if exactly one of its ends lie in $V_H$.
+We say that $e$ is an \textit{internal} edge of $H$, if it connects two vertices in $V_H$.
+Also, $e$ is an \textit{inter-cluster} edge of $H$, if exactly one of its ends lies in $V_H$.
 As the maximum number of edges in $H$ is equal to $\binom{n_H}{2} = \frac{n_H (n_H - 1)}{2}$, we define the \textit{intra-} and \textit{inter-cluster} densities of $H$, respectively, as~\cite{fortunato}: